Outside Blue Ribbon

 A little?
 Brother, I’m a little aged.
 There’s grey in my beard and I just spent 45 minutes researching the name of Francis Ellis’ hair transplant surgeon.

 Blue Ribbon Sushi is a lot aged.
-It shows up in the decor, like the Brombergs insinuated, but it also shows up in the rice.
+It shows up in the decor, like Brice insinuated, but it also shows up in the rice.

 Take the Sushi Deluxe ($45)

-The ten nigiri and half-maki on the geta – that’s the word for those wooden platters with ‘feet’ that serves sushi, so-named for the wooden sandals that look great from the outside – looked good enough, despite albacore’s presence.
+The ten nigiri and half-maki on the geta – that’s the word for those wooden platters with ‘feet’ that serves sushi, so-named for the wooden sandals – looked good enough, despite the albacore.
 Fun fact – albacore is banned on this website.
 I don’t make the rules (actually, I do, but work with me here).

-LtR from back: O Toro, Akami, Kinme, Salmon, Madai,Sayori (middle, extra), Albacore, Aji, hotategai, ebi, unagi
+LtR from back: O Toro, Akami, Kinme, Salmon, Madai,Sayori (middle, extra), Albacore, hotategai, ebi, unagi

 But really, I shouldn’t have been surprised.
 Great shari requires great technique.
 It’s why I sit behind a keyboard, rather than stand behind a counter.
 After 30 years, staff turns over, management loses focus – Blue Ribbon Sushi currently has 16 locations – and good technique gets lost to the sands of time.
 I’d love to use Mark Cuban’s “pigs get fat, hogs get slaughtered” line, but Mark’s underlying point on that quote aged as badly as Blue Ribbon’s shari.
 Mark, return my emails and we’ll call it even.